Queensway Tunnel: Planning and construction

-The tunnel entrances, toll booths and ventilation building exteriors were designed by architect Herbert James Rowse, who is frequently but incorrectly credited with the whole civil engineering project.
-Their decoration is by Edmund Thompson.
-These are Grade II listed buildings.
+In 1928 the two pilot tunnels met to within less than 25 mm.
+Construction work continued, and in 1930 Brian Colquhoun was appointed Resident Engineer.
+From 1933 to 1936 Colquhoun was redesignated Resident Engineer-in-Charge.

 More than 1.2 million tons of rock, gravel, and clay were excavated; some of it was used to build Otterspool Promenade.
 Of the 1,700 men who worked on the tunnel during the nine years of its construction, 17 were killed.

+Opening

-At the time of its opening it was the longest road tunnel in the world, a title it held for 14 years until the opening of the Vielha Tunnel in Catalonia, Spain in 1948, though it remained the longest underwater tunnel as of 1955.
+At the time of its opening in 1934, it was the longest road tunnel in the world, a title it held for 14 years until the opening of the Vielha Tunnel in Catalonia, Spain, in 1948, though it remained the longest underwater tunnel as of 1955.
 The tunnel, which cost a total of £8 million, was opened on 18 July 1934 by King George V; the opening ceremony was watched by 200,000 people.
 At the time it was known as the eighth wonder of the world.

+Operation

-By the 1960s, traffic volume had increased, and, in 1971, the Kingsway tunnel opened to relieve congestion.
+By the 1960s, traffic volume had increased, and, in 1971, the Kingsway Tunnel opened to relieve congestion.

-Description
+In 1984, the lighting system underwent a major upgrade to improve visibility and safety, as the low light levels were contributing to an increased risk of accidents.
+The outdated wall-mounted lights were replaced with modern overhead fixtures.
+Rather than using traditional scaffolding, double-decker buses were purchased and modified by removing their roofs, allowing workers to move easily along the tunnel's length.
+These buses also provided on-board toilet and catering facilities.
+The £1 million scheme also included re-cladding and a repaint of the tunnel.
+The upgraded lighting was officially switched on in June 1984.
+Alongside the lighting upgrade were also resurfacing works, costing around £500,000.
+On 17 July 1994, the tunnel was closed for the day and was used for pedestrians only to celebrate its 60th anniversary.
+Official estimates put the number of people walking through the tunnel in excess of 20,000, while a concert in the tunnel had to be abandoned due to fears of crushing.